sn0w12/ComfyUI-Sn0w-Scripts/README.md

 Nodes that handle lora selection, stacking, and loading.

 ### Load Lora Sn0w
-> Normal load lora but from another folder.
+> Normal load lora but can put favourite loras at the top of the list.
 > <details>
 >    <summary>ℹ️ <i>See More Information</i></summary>
 >